citusdata/citus_docs/admin_guide/upgrading_citus.rst

 **15. Ready to run queries/create tables/load data**

 At this step, you have successfully completed the upgrade process.
 You can run queries, create new tables or add data to existing tables.
-Once everything looks good, the old 4.0 data directory can be deleted.
+Once everything looks good, the old version 4 data directory can be deleted.

 **Running in a mixed mode**

-For users who don’t want to take a cluster down and upgrade all nodes at the same time, there is the possibility of running in a mixed 4.0 / 5.0 mode.
+For users who don’t want to take a cluster down and upgrade all nodes at the same time, there is the possibility of running in a mixed version 4 / 5 mode.
 To do so, you can first upgrade the master.
 Then, you can upgrade the workers one at a time.
 This way you can upgrade the cluster with no downtime.
-However, we recommend using 5.0 version in whole cluster.
+However, we recommend using version five across the whole cluster.

 .. _upgrading_citus_minor: